 While there is some overlap in this study session with the accounting section of the syllabus, notably Financial Analysis Techniques, as well Net Present Value and Internal Rates of Return in Quantitative Methods, topics such as Budgeting the Cost of Capital and Measures of Leverage are the foundations of this study session.

 Corporate Governance also features in this topic, and is definitely one that should be reviewed closer to the exam.

-Jumping back into the world of Quantitative Methods, this study session is often viewed as one of the more difficult areas of the syllabus to master.
+Jumping back into the world of Quantitative Methods (second part), Readings 4-7 for 2022 (Reading 6-8 for 2021’s curriculum) are often viewed as one of the more difficult areas of the syllabus to master.

 Introducing concepts such as sampling and estimation as well as hypothesis, you should be aware that perceived difficulty of these topics may slow the pace of your studies.
 You should therefore build in adequate time to tackle this session.